hrvojep/tfc-config-as-code/README.md

 ## Solutiion
 This sample project uses Terraform code to create and configure new TFC VCS driven workspace in an existing TFC organisation.
 It also creates a new GitHub repo (based on a sample repo) and configures the newly created workspace with a GitHub connection.

+You'll note that all of the heavy lifting happens in the module "vcs-connected-workspace" located in vcs-connected-workspaces.tf

 You can use this is a basis for automating the TFC further.
 Please refer to https://registry.terraform.io/providers/hashicorp/tfe/latest/docs for more info.

+## Credit
+All of the heavy lifting was done by Yulei Liu